City-of-Turku/evakaturku/README.md

 -->

 # eVakaTurku
-eVakaTurku aka eVaka Turku – ERP for early childhood education in Turku
+eVakaTurku aka eVaka Turku – ERP for early childhood education in Turku.

 This repository contains the code for customizing, configuring and extending the Espoo eVaka ERP for use in Turku early education.